kuritsu/pozoledf/README.md

 # PozoleDF - Multiple On Premise Kubernetes Application Delivery Framework

 Why Pozole?
-Well, it was made in Mexico and PO (Private On-premise)-zole sounds like a fun related name, so there you go!
+Well, it was made in Mexico and PO (Private On-premise)-zole sounds like a fun related name, and we certainly love pozole, so there you go!

 ## The Whys